Jainex17/Deploy-Backend-Vercel/README.md

-learning to upload backned server in vercel
+learning to deploy node backned server in vercel